Marxism in Britain and China

 This research group focuses primarily on understanding the collaborative analysis of the work of Marx and subsequent Marxists in the context of British and Chinese society.

 It seeks to bring together British and Chinese students and scholars for intellectual discussion and debate.
 The project is led by Dr David Bates at Canterbury Christ Church University, working with two world respected political philosophers and scholars of Marx and Marxism.

 About our members

-Dr David Bates
+Professor David Bates

 Dr Bates is Principal Lecturer and Director of Politics and International Relations at Canterbury Christ Church University.
 His research interests are focused primarily in the area of contemporary radical political thought, including the constitution of modes of political subjectivity, the link between modes of labour, and the theoretical understanding of social movements.
 He has written widely on Marx and Marxism.
 His work includes:

 - Marxism, Religion and Ideology: Themes from David McLellan (edited with Ian MacKenzie and Sean Sayers) 2015.

 Professor McLellan is Professor Emeritus at The University of Kent, and CCCU Associate Professor in Political Theory.
 He has been Visiting Professor at the State University of New York, Guest Fellow in Politics at the Indian Institute of Advanced Study, Simla, and has lectured widely in North America, Europe and Asia.
 His publications are world renown, and include:

 - The Young Hegelians and Karl Marx, 1969.